a11yfirst/ckeditor-dev/plugins/a11yheading/README.md

 ## Features

-The Heading/Paragraph plugin supports the proper use of headings via the following features:
+The Heading / Paragraph plugin supports the proper use of headings via the following features:

-* Headings are made prominent by appearing first in the Heading/Paragraph menu.
+* Headings are made prominent by appearing first in the Heading / Paragraph menu.
 * Only heading levels that result in proper nesting are enabled in the menu (based on cursor position).